 What is a Prepositional Phrase?

-Prepositional phrases usually tell when or where:
+Prepositional phrases usually tell when or where, as exemplified below.

 The phrase may also include words that modify the object, and in some cases, the object of a preposition may come in compound form.